 Women Scientists Are Rare in the Physical Sciences

-In the most recent year for which data have been published (2009) women received 51% of the doctoral degrees awarded in the U.S. However, the percentage of women receiving such degrees varied wildly by the field of study, as shown in this table.
-(Click on the image to enlarge it.)
+In the most recent year for which data have been published (2016) women received 46% of the doctoral degrees awarded in the U.S. However, the percentage of women receiving such degrees varied wildly by the field of study, as shown in this table:

 Science Speculation: In many countries, entering a respected and remunerative field depends on family income or personal connections.
 In the U.S. we are proud of having removed many of those limitations.
 So a kid with no money and no mentor can get lucky, have a wonderful career in science and get to write a blog for you today.